 There are actually a few things you can do to ensure a better exchange rate no matter where you are in the world.

-I like to combine a few different methods depending on where I go:
+I like to combine different methods depending on where I go:

 It’s always a good idea to go to your local bank and exchange some money to have on-hand for necessary things upon arrival at your destination transportation, food, etc.